 Te Tai Tokerau welcomes Rangatahi Court

-There is a new Rangatahi Court in Whangārei and it can make a big difference for young people involved in the youth justice system.
+A new Rangatahi Court in Whangārei will make a big difference for young people involved in the youth justice system.

 What is a Rangatahi Court?

 A Rangatahi Court is a Youth Court that is held on a marae for young people (up to 16 years old) who offend.
 This will be extended to 17-year-olds from July 2019.
 Te reo Māori, tikanga and kawa (Māori language, culture and protocols) are used as part of the court process.

 Those who admit their offending and agree to a family group conference will be referred to the Rangatahi Court in Whangārei.
 Oranga Tamariki will support young people through this process, and marae social services and kaumātua and kuia will help to rehabilitate them.